-where $S_i$ represents the spin on the i-site, $J_1$ is the nearest exchange interaction parameter, $J_2$ and $J_2^\prime$ are the next-nearest exchange interaction parameters with Fe-Fe channel and with Fe-W-Fe channel, respectively (Fig. \ref{fig1} (f)).
-The $A$ is the single-ion magnetic anisotropy with easy-magnetization axes.
-These exchange interaction parameters were derived from the four-state method which is a mapping analysis of the four magnetic configurations.
-Based on the Heisenberg model, we calculate N\'eel temperatures of Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ by the classical Monte Carlo simulations \cite{mcTN-2019}.
-The calculated N\'eel temperatures of Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are 340K and 520K, respectively.
+where $S_i$ represents the spin on the $i$-site, $J_1$ is the nearest exchange interaction parameter, and $J_2$ and $J_2^\prime$ are the next-nearest exchange interaction parameters with the Fe-Fe channel and Fe-W-Fe channel, respectively [Fig. \ref{fig1} (a)]. $A$ is the single-ion magnetic anisotropy with easy-magnetization axis.
+These exchange interaction parameters were derived from the four-state method which is a mapping analysis of the four magnetic configurations \cite{4-statesmethod}.
+Based on the Heisenberg model, we calculated N\'eel temperatures of Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ by classical Monte Carlo simulations \cite{mcTN-2019}, and more details are shown in Appendix \ref{appA:appendix A}.
+The calculated N\'eel temperatures of Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are 330K and 500K, respectively.
 Thus, the altermagnetic order of monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ remains stable at room temperature.

-After clarifying the magnetic properties, we investigate the electronic properties of monolayer Fe$_2$WX$_4$.
-From Fig.~\ref{fig1}{(a)}, a spin-up (spin-down) Fe atom has W atoms in the y (x) direction but no W atoms in the x (y) direction, so the crystal environment of Fe atoms has strong anisotropy, implying that the polarized charge density of Fe atoms may have strong anisotropy.
-Our calculations show that the polarization charge density of Fe atoms has indeed strong anisotropy (Fig.~\ref{fig2}{(a) and (b)}), which results in the strong anisotropy of Fe-Fe next neighbor hopping interactions.
-Moreover, the strong anisotropy of the next nearest neighbor hopping interactions can lead to strong spin splitting in altermagnetic materials \cite{BWS}.
-Therefore, altermagnetic monolayer Fe$_2$WX$_4$ may have large spin splitting.
+After clarifying the magnetic properties, we investigate the electronic properties of monolayer Fe$_2$W$X_4$.
+From Fig.~\ref{fig3}{(a)}, a spin-up (spin-down) Fe atom has W atoms in the $y$ ($x$) direction but no W atoms in the $x$ ($y$) direction, so the crystal environment of Fe atoms has strong anisotropy, implying that the polarized charge density of Fe atoms may have strong anisotropy.
+Our calculations show that the polarization charge density of Fe atoms indeed has strong anisotropy [Fig. \ref{fig3}{(a)} and \ref{fig3}{(b)}], which results in the strong anisotropy of Fe-Fe next-neighbor hopping interactions.
+Moreover, the strong anisotropy of the next-nearest-neighbor hopping interactions can lead to strong spin splitting in altermagnetic materials \cite{BWS}.
+Therefore, altermagnetic monolayer Fe$_2$W$X_4$ may have large spin splitting.